foxglove/docs/docs/2-visualizing/4-panels/user-scripts.md

 ## Utilities and templates

-The sidebar's _Utilities_ tab includes functions that can be imported for use in any script (e.g. `import { compare } from "./time.ts"`).
+The sidebar's "Utilities" tab includes functions that can be imported for use in any script (e.g. `import { compare } from "./time.ts"`).
 The `types.ts` utility file is generated from the currently loaded data source, and contains type definitions for all found schemas.

 We currently do not allow importing 3rd-party packages, but [let us know](/slack) if there are packages that would be useful to you!